 2020 Emerging Leaders International Fellows Program

-Request for applications is currently closed and submissions are currently under review.
-Application details for the 2021 Emerging Leaders International Fellows Program will be posted here.
+COMING SOON!
+Program dates and application details for the 2021 Emerging Leaders International Fellows Program will be posted here.

 The 2020 Emerging Leaders International Fellows Program will provide leadership training through seminars with Third-sector practitioners, research based on best practices, and the application of a comparative framework.